kjahan/automate_notebooks/README.md

 You can achive such goals using `papermill` and `airflow` or even simpe cron jobs.

+To learn more about `papermill` Python librray, you can visit their [repository](https://github.com/nteract/papermill).

 ## Requirements
 Setting up your Uatu conda environment: `conda create -n pmill python=3.6`